ryan-roemer/loose-bits/_posts/2012-08-02-nodejs-read-write-streams.md

 abstractions for data slinging are Node.js [streams][streams].

 Streams are an abstract interface for data objects in Node.js which can be readable and/or writable.
-Some examples of implementing classes in the Node.js core library include HTTP, HTTPS, file I/O, and stdout.
+And, they can be hooked from one to another, in a similar style to Unix pipes -- in fact, the streamoperation we'll mostly focus on here is the not-coincidentally-named `pipe()`.
 Some of the advantages of streams over callback-style bindings include:

 * Often much less code for the actual binding (can just push into a `pipe()`).